 Lilium raises nearly 114 million euros

-The Munich-based flight cab start-up plans to begin production of its high-flyers next year.
+The Munich-based air cab start-up plans to start production of its vertical take-off and landing vehicles next year.

-"We expect these proceeds to strengthen our balance sheet and drive our commercialization efforts," Roewe says.
-"Including signing customer contracts with upfront payments and starting assembly of the type-compliant aircraft for the final manned flight test campaign."
+"We expect these proceeds to strengthen our balance sheet and drive our commercialization efforts," says Roewe.
+"Including the signing of customer contracts with advance payments and the start of the assembly of the type-compliant aircraft for the final manned flight test campaign."

-Founded in 2015 out of the Technical University of Munich, the company is developing vertical takeoff jets, with production set to begin next year.
-Per Spac, the company went public on the U.S. Nasdaq technology exchange last year.
-As a result, Lilium secured about 496 million euros.
-Initial declarations of intent to buy the jets have already been made.
-Saudi Arabia's national airline wants to buy 100 Lilium jets, ASL Group wants six jets for the Benelux countries and Helity Copter Airlines wants five jets in Andalusia.
-Twelve jets are also to be deployed in southern France and Italy, where Globeair has a letter of intent.
+Founded in 2015 from the Technical University of Munich, the company develops vertical take-off jets, with production set to begin next year.
+Last year, the company went public on the US technology exchange Nasdaq via Spac.
+Lilium thus secured around 496 million euros.
+Initial letters of intent for the purchase of the jets have already been issued.
+The national airline of Saudi Arabia wants to buy 100 Lilium jets, the ASL Group wants six jets for the Benelux countries and Helity Copter Airlines wants to operate five jets in Andalusia.
+Twelve jets are also to be deployed in the south of France and Italy, where Globeair has issued a letter of intent.

 Newsletter